 Theatre students who have successfully completed Directing I may apply to the Faculty/Staff to direct a short (30 minutes or less) one act or ten minute play, or a cutting from a longer piece for public performance as part of an evening of Student Directed Productions in the Studio Theatre.
 The faculty and staff choose the productions based on the strength of the proposal, the balance of the evening (length of individual projects, comedy/drama, etc.), and appropriateness of the individual pieces for the student directors.
 The Student Directed Productions are an opportunity to prepare the full production of a short play or cutting for an audience.
 Working closely with members of the Faculty and Staff, the student will select, cast, and direct the play and supervise the lighting, design, and construction for the production.
 These productions will receive minimal technical support from the Department and a budget to secure scripts, rights, royalties, costumes, props and any other production elements.
 Student directors are responsible for initiating the process of obtaining rights and paying royalties on their productions.
 There is a small play file of original scripts in the Archive Room which may be checked out through the Front of House Student Manager.

-Auditions for Faculty directed productions will usually be held in the first weeks of each semester or as announced in the Department Calendar.
+Auditions for Faculty directed productions will usually be held in the first weeks of each semester or as announced in the Department Calendar on the Calendars tab of the Theatre Channel.
 These auditions are open to the University of Indianapolis community.
 Upperclass and second semester freshmen Theatre majors are expected to perform prepared monologues unless otherwise noted in the audition notices posted on the Callboard and listserv.
 Non-majors without prepared monologues will be given cuttings to read.
 Callback lists will be posted on the Callboard.
 Roles are cast to facilitate the educational growth of the performers as well as to meet production demands.
 Supplementary auditions throughout the semester will be held as needed.

 Anyone interested in working on any crew for a production should be encouraged to stop by the auditions and fill out a Crew Call Form.
 Otherwise, these students should stop by the office of the Staff Production Manager/Technical Director and fill out the form.